CHASING ZERO: THE DRIVE TO ELIMINATE SURGICAL SITE INFECTIONS

 - Systemic antibiotics (IV or oral) used during the course of surgery, typically beginning an hour before surgery, are not effective to prevent all SSIs

-- Because of the surgical incision, the antibiotic penetration in the surgical wound during and post operation is significantly limited 1,2*
+- The antibiotic penetration to the surgical wound during and post operation is significantly limited because of the surgical incision and the damage to blood vessels 1,2*

-- Due to surgical disruption of local blood supply, systemic antibiotics may be limited in their ability to reach the target site.
+- Systemic antibiotics may be limited in their ability to reach the target site due to surgical disruption of local blood supply.